How Successful CFOs are Vetting Cybersecurity Protections

 When it comes to your business, the value generated for every dollar spent is critical to the success of your organization.
 When considering how to achieve maximum value from hiring outside expertise, allocating your budget to technology is an investment that supports operational efficiency while cutting costs.

 No matter the field or industry, your business depends on technology.
 This need will only increase as more of your operational processes become digitally transformed.
-Your strategy for leveraging technology will become critical to staying ahead of your competitors and remaining relevant.
 Whether you are seeking to ensure business continuity in the face of disaster, enable remote work, or protect company data, the value of your technology investments has the potential to significantly outweigh the costs.

-As a CFO, the prospect of evaluating information technology services providers can be slightly intimidating, but you don’t have to be a technology expert to do it well.
+C-level roles like CFO are always concerned about the numbers associated with investing in anything and the prospect of evaluating information technology services providers can be slightly intimidating.
+But regardless of your role, you don’t have to be a technology expert to do it well.
 An experienced IT services provider will be able to give you the confidence and visibility you need to make smart business decisions.

-This guide provides 5 best practices every CFO needs to know about investing in cybersecurity controls for their business and how to best evaluate IT service providers.
+This guide provides the best practices for investing in cybersecurity controls for their business and how to best evaluate its service providers.
+Read on to learn more!

 The more common entry points continue to be the most susceptible for businesses today: